restoreddev/phpapprentice/chapters/classes-visibility.md

 }
 ```

-The "protected" and "private" keywords work a little differently.
+The `protected` and `private` keywords work a little differently.
 They both prevent functions and properties from being accessed outside an object.
-However, a method or property marked "protected" can still be accessed by a child class.
+However, a method or property marked `protected` can still be accessed by a child class.
 ```php
 class Phone3
 {